Chinese pressure upsets Uyghur refuge in Turkey | ExBulletin

 Although acquitted in court, Abdulrahman has been denied a residence permit, which he needs to get to the hospital, use public transport or open a bank account.

-“Many others like me are being refused papers because of Chinese pressure,” he said.
+“Many others like me are being denied papers because of pressure from China,” he said.

 “We fled from China and placed our hopes on Turkey.
-If Turkey sends us back, no one will defend us except Allah.”
+If Turkey sends us back, no one will stand up for us except Allah.

 Turkish Foreign Minister Mevlut Cavusoglu has sought to allay fears of impending deportations, saying ratifying the extradition treaty in Ankara would not mean “Turkey will release the Uyghurs in China.”